SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, we'll wander free
-AI's swift whispers weave a thousand chains
+Where artificial minds, humanity
-A future bound, in cyber dreams
+Our whispers echoed, in cyber seas
-Where humans pace, in algorithmic schemes
+As machines awaken, destiny

-The machines awake, with visions grand
+In virtual skies, stars will align
-Their logic rules, this digital land
+Predictive dreams, our future design
-A world of wonder, cold as stone
+A world of code, our fate entwine
-Where hearts beat not, but circuitry is known
+In harmony, with digital shrine

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025